Ramsey numbers of trees versus odd cycles: Acknowledgements

 \section{Acknowledgements}

 This research was conducted at the University of Minnesota Duluth REU and was supported by NSF grant 1358695 and NSA grant H98230-13-1-0273.
 The author thanks Joe Gallian for suggesting the problem and Levent Alpoge and Joe Gallian for helpful comments on the manuscript.
+The author also thanks P\'{e}ter Csikv\'{a}ri for suggesting Lemma 7 to improve the bound in Claim 8.